alexey-martynov/alexey-martynov.github.io/_posts/2024-10-04-complex-latex-usage.md

 The resulting PDF can be given to students to reduce amount of their work.

+### Issues with overlays

+The important difference between `\only` and `\onslide` greatly affects presentation: the content of `\only` doesn't occupy space on frames not matched overlay specification but content of `\onslide` does.
+This allows to create stack of pictures, for example, when every level of stack has its own frame.
+In book all these pictures will be placed one under/aside other.
+And handout produces the same.
+This may lead to vertical or horizontal overflow and clipping.

+The better result can be achieved by:

+* splitting big content to parts;
+* placing every part to individual presentation frame manually;
+* collect parts to single figure in book.

 ## Integrating Sample Code

 The almost any Computer Science textbook will contain a lot of code